turingschool/lesson_plans/ruby_04-apis_and_scalability/scaled_down_scale_up.markdown

 * `config/newrelic.yml`
 * the New Relic gem

-Make sure you push your changes to Heroku, otherwise it will only live locally on our machines and nothing will happen.

 Once the application is registered, we can start the load script.
 In another terminal window, start the load script and keep it running.

+**NOTE:** for those of you that are testing in production, make sure you push your changes to Heroku.

 ### 3. Quick fixes aka low hanging fruit